browserengineering/book/book/layout.md

 What happens if an element contains both text and something like a `<div>`?
 In some sense, this is an error on the part of the web developer.
-Just like with implicit tags in [Chapter 4][html.md], browsers use a repair mechanism to make sense of the situation.
-In real browsers, the mechanism is known as [anonymous block boxes][anon-block] is used, but in our toy browser we'll implement something a little simpler.
-We'll start by listing the elements used for formatting text:
+And just like with implicit tags in [Chapter 4][html.md], browsers use a repair mechanism to make sense of the situation.
+In real browsers, "[anonymous block boxes][anon-block]" are used, but in our toy browser we'll implement something a little simpler.
+Let's start by listing the elements used for formatting text:

 [anon-block]: https://developer.mozilla.org/en-US/docs/Web/CSS/Visual_formatting_model#anonymous_boxes